Get bullied

 Avoidance beats reward

 For behaviors you dread, avoidance learning outperforms positive reinforcement.
-Your brain weighs immediate cost vs. abstract benefit — a rude text from Marcus makes the cost of skipping feel concrete and immediate.
+Your brain weighs immediate cost vs. abstract benefit — a rude notification from Coach makes the cost of skipping feel concrete and immediate.

 Someone is watching

 The reason personal trainers work isn't programming — it's accountability.
-We can't afford to give everyone a $1,500/month coach, but we can give you a $14.99/month AI bully with most of the same psychological leverage.
+We can't give everyone a $1,500/month coach, but we can put a relentless AI bully in your pocket with most of the same psychological leverage.

 No streaks to break